Skip to content

 In the end, The Chelsea Detective is a delightful romp through murder and mayhem, showcasing the absurdity of high society while delivering enough plot twists to keep even the most seasoned detective guessing.
 If you enjoy a good whodunit with a side of British wit, this series is for you.
 Just don’t forget to keep track of your suspects – it’s a tangled web of deceit that even Sherlock would have trouble untangling!

-1 thought on “The Chelsea Detective”
+6 thoughts on “The Chelsea Detective”

 Leave a Reply